ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 click the large **Raspberry PI Information** button on the Welcome screen, then the **Resize** button and then restart the Raspberry Pi.

-### Ubuntu MATE 15.10

-There are no utilities included for automatic file system re-sizing.
+### The manual menthod

-However, it's not hard to do manually.
+It's not hard to do manually.
 Once booted:

     sudo fdisk /dev/mmcblk0